ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/01-getting-started.md

 layout: page-fullwidth
 title: "Getting Started"
 subheadline: "Windows 10 IoT - Connected Nightlight Workshop"
-teaser: "This is a step-by-step guide to preparing your computer for the Windows 10 IoT Labs."
+teaser: "This is a step-by-step guide to preparing your computer for the _Windows 10 IoT - Connected Nightlight Workshop_."
 show_meta: true
 comments: false
 header: no